irrienberith/s10-3c-keyboard-on-freebsd/README.md

 ### 1. make sure you have gcc in your system
 if not ,try these:
-on FreeBSD,
-    # pkg install gcc
-on Ubuntu/Debian,
+on FreeBSD,'# pkg install gcc' on Ubuntu/Debian,
     # apt-get install gcc
 on openSUSE.